Quick Links

 Year 5

-Children expand their historical understanding further by going back in time to other ancient civilisations – The Ancient Greeks and the Mayan civilization.
+Children expand their historical understanding further by going back in time to other ancient civilisations – The Ancient Greeks and the Kingdom of Benin.
 Children will apply, and deepen their comparison skills and their understanding of historical events.
-They will develop a greater understanding of cause and effect as they research information and undertstand how the Ancient Greeks influenced modern society.
-They will develop a wider understanding of human development in a non-European society through their learning about the Ancient Maya.
+They will develop a greater understanding of cause and effect as they research information and understand how the Ancient Greeks influenced modern society.
+They will develop a wider understanding of human development in a non-European society through their learning about the Kingdom of Benin.

 Year 6